 Chris Rock: Women won’t take a step down in lifestyle.

 Bill Hicks’ bit: Non-smokers are self-righteous.

 Many times the comedian will state the premise outright.
 For instance, Chris Rock repeats his premise three or four times at the top of a bit to make sure the audience gets it.
 Whereas one-liner comics’ premises are not often stated, but are implied by the joke that expresses it.
 Whether stated or implied, all funny people used joke premises.

 Now that you know a premise is simply a negative opinion about a subject, you’ll begin to see the premises in stand-up comedy routines.
 And understand when the premise is unclear why some routines seem to flounder.

 The joke premise is a very complex mechanism that has important routine structure implications, deep psychological effects on the audience, defines the comic voice and much more.
 Therefore, I’ll discuss these additional ideas in my next article, “How to Write Jokes – Joke Premise Part 2.”
 Stay tuned.

-Learn how to write jokes.
+Learn how to write jokes and a joke premise.